top of page

 Death of Caligula by the Frisian artist Lourens Alma-Tadema (1836-1912)

 Pagare il fio is Italian for ‘paying the penalty’.
 More literally, it means ‘paying the fee’.
 It is an expression the Italian language inherited from the Barbarians from the North when they toppled the Western Roman Empire.
 The English word fee originates from Old English feoh which means ‘cattle’.
 The Mid-Frisian word for cattle still is fee.
 In Dutch and German respectively it is vee and Vieh.
 Moreover, the Anglo-Frisian rune ᚠ is called feh meaning ‘wealth’.
 So, the literal translation of pagare il fio is ‘paying the cattle’.
 When in AD 28 the Romans raised taxes in what is the Netherlands today, and demanded more cattle had to be paid, it led to an uprising of the Frisians.
 The fighting was won by the Frisians, and a staggering 1,300 legionnaires died in battle.
-Death and taxes.
-The two certainties in life.
+Death and taxes; the two certainties in life.

-It were the Romans Pliny (also Plinius) the Elder and Tacitus who wrote about the Frisians and these northern lands in the first century AD.
+It was the Romans Pliny (also Plinius) the Elder and Tacitus who wrote about the Frisians and these northern lands in the first century AD.
 Historian Tacitus described Germanica in general as follows: “The terrain is fierce, the climate is rough, life and landscape are bleak.
 You only come here if it’s your homeland.”
 This must have been especially true for the wet, swampy coastal zone along the Wadden Sea.
 His words and appreciation also had a long-lasting negative effect on tourism to the north of Germany and the Netherlands.

 It is fair to assume the Romans gave the Frisians their tribe's name Frisii in the first century.
 This name derives from the Vulgar Latin verb fresare, meaning 'to cut/to dig' and referred to how Frisians cut a myriad of ditches into the soil.
 A way to drain and cultivate the wet, tidal landscape.
-See for a more elaborate explanation our post A severe case of inattentional blindness: the Frisian tribe’s name.
+See for a more elaborate explanation our blog post A severe case of inattentional blindness: the Frisian tribe’s name.

 Close to the North Sea coast, the Roman army tried to penetrate into the north and conquer the watery area of the Frisians and the Chauci, among other.
-In the area of present-day town Velsen, just northwest of the modern city of Amsterdam, the Romans established two pre-limes fortresses (limes means 'border'), probably around the year AD 15.
+In the area of the present-day town of Velsen, just northwest of the modern city of Amsterdam, the Romans established two pre-limes fortresses (limes means 'border path'), probably around the year AD 15.
 The Romans called the place Flevum.
 There was a naval base and a fortress of the type castra, roughly eleven hectares large.
 This implies a legion of about 5,000 to 6,000 men was deployed here between AD 15-47, which makes Velsen also the most northern castra-type fortress of the Roman Empire.

 Roman geographer Pomponius Mela described lacus Flevo and gave it its name in the first half of the first century AD.
 It was a lake with an island in it.
 Flevo is related to the modern Mid Frisian verb floeie meaning 'to flow'.
-Later river Vlie is named after it, likewise Wadden Sea island Vlieland.
+Later River Vlie is named after it, likewise Wadden Sea island Vlieland.
 The name Flanders might have the same etymological origin.
-See our post A Frontier known as Watery Mess: the Coast of Flanders.
+See our blog post A Frontier known as Watery Mess: the Coast of Flanders.
 So, all of Frisia in the flow.

 fortresses Flevum at present-day Velsen

-AD 16 was the year general Germanicus Julius Caesar made his final effort to conquer the tribes north of the river Rhine.
-Via the Wadden Sea his immense fleet of four legions reached the muddy mouth of the river Ems, as said being the border of the Frisians and the Chauci.
+AD 16 was the year general Germanicus Julius Caesar made his final effort to conquer the tribes north of the River Rhine.
+Via the Wadden Sea his immense fleet of four legions reached the muddy mouth of the River Ems, as said being the border of the Frisians and the Chauci.
 Here, Gallic and Germanic auxiliary troops of the Roman army, who had marched over land from the south, joined the main army.
 The Frisians were that time friendly of the Romans.
-From the river Ems, Germanicus continued to the river Weser to confront the Germanic army led by commander Armenius of the Cherusci tribe.
+From the River Ems, Germanicus continued to the River Weser to confront the Germanic army led by commander Armenius of the Cherusci tribe.

 Although the battles between Germanicus and Armenius took many lives, Germanicus was victorious in AD 16.
-A big set back, however, during Germanicus’ military campaign was, that on the way back from the river Ems the fleet ran into a storm on the Wadden Sea.
+A big set back, however, during Germanicus’ military campaign was, that on the way back from the River Ems the fleet ran into a storm on the Wadden Sea.
 Ships were wrecked, many drowned and the army was dispersed over a large area.
 Army officer praefectus Albinovanus Pedo wrote about this maritime disaster, which, by the way, is the oldest account describing the Wadden Sea area.
-Read our post Racing the Wadden Sea with a Silt Sled to find Pedo's compelling account.
-Although Germanicus was successful over all, he was ordered by Rome, for unclear reasons, to settle behind the river Rhine nevertheless.
+Read our blog post Racing the Wadden Sea with a Silt Sled to find Pedo's compelling account.
+Although Germanicus was successful over all, he was ordered by Rome, for unclear reasons, to settle behind the River Rhine nevertheless.

 The Frisians, men and probably women too since war was a family affair, attacked the fortresses at Flevum in a battle apud lucum quem Baduhennae vocant 'at the grove which is named after [goddess] Baduhenna'.
 In other words the Battle of Baduhenna Forest.
 No, not the Teutoburg Forest.
 Ba-du-hen-na.